firavoyage/blogging/readme.md

 - people
   - `livid` letter to solitary youth
-  - `nat` belief of an entrepreneur
+  - `nat` belief of a tech entrepreneur
-  - `florio` guide to programming journey
+  - `ruanyf` observation of the digital time
-  - `ruanyf` things in the digital time
+  - `florio` advice for the programming ride
   - `reflections` memories of the fellows
 - ideas
   - `projects` endeavours worthwhile